Alex9790/ParticleSystem/README.md

 <li>Roght Mouse Button -> Up</li>
 </ul>

-<p>It also counts with Anttweakbar to set parameters in the scene, just play around with it</p>
+<p>It also use Anttweakbar to set parameters in the scene, just play around with it</p>